Everett24/SkinLesionClassification/README.md

 ## The Project
 This project looks at dirmetology images of skin lesions and classifies them into one of 7 categories.
+This project looks at dirmetology images of skin lesions and classifies them as benign or malignant.
+ ### The goal is to get a model with a high recall score
+ - As of now the model is not the most succesful

 ## Steps to follow along
 - Fork the repository
 - Download the data from https://www.kaggle.com/c/siim-isic-melanoma-classification/data?select=tfrecords <br />
-    (This version is a larger dataset than the ones available at: ISIC &  Dataverse) //embed these links
+    (This version is a larger dataset than the ones available at: ISIC &  Dataverse)
+- Make sure you have a extracted 'train.csv' to the data folder as well as 'jpeg/train'
 - Run runtime.py
-    (Note this will take a while the first time you run it, as there will be no previously saved model
 - Configure settings as desired in runtime.py

 ## Tour of the Repository